projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame
 ```

-This will remove both the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove both the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

 ### The less easy way

-This section contains information for administrators who wish to manually upgrade from Contour 0.15.3 to Contour 1.0.0.
+This section contains information for administrators who wish to manually upgrade from Sesame 0.15.3 to Sesame 1.0.0.

-#### Upgrade to Contour 1.0.0
+#### Upgrade to Sesame 1.0.0

-Change the Contour image version to `docker.io/projectcontour/contour:v1.0.0`.
+Change the Sesame image version to `docker.io/projectsesame/Sesame:v1.0.0`.

-Note that as part of sunsetting the Heptio brand, Contour Docker images have moved from `gcr.io/heptio-images` to `docker.io/projectcontour`.
+Note that as part of sunsetting the Heptio brand, Sesame Docker images have moved from `gcr.io/heptio-images` to `docker.io/projectsesame`.

 #### Reapply HTTPProxy and IngressRoute CRD definitions

-Contour 1.0.0 ships with updated OpenAPIv3 validation schemas.
+Sesame 1.0.0 ships with updated OpenAPIv3 validation schemas.

-Contour 1.0.0 promotes the HTTPProxy CRD to v1.
+Sesame 1.0.0 promotes the HTTPProxy CRD to v1.
 HTTPProxy is now considered stable, and there will only be additive, compatible changes in the future.
 See the [HTTPProxy documentation][3] for more information.